Story Name: A Break in the Pattern

 May 20 1980

 "Oh, everything is just fine.
-This is wonderful.
+This is wonderful news.
 Simply wonderful."
 The technician said as though she was in a daze, her brown eyes gazing off somewhere else.
 All of a sudden she stood up and strolled to her desk where she dug around in her drawer for something.

 "What is it?"
 Mary asked again.
 She was concerned with how the old lady was acting.
 Her green eyes widened in shock when the woman turned around and pointed a stick at her.
 Her Hunter senses told her that she was in danger but she dared not move for fear of hurting her baby.

 "Bathilda will be so pleased at what I found.
 The Potters will not have to worry anymore."
 Amelia exclaimed.
 Her eyes were bright when she looked at Mary.
 "Do not worry dear; everything is going to be all right.
-No, better than that."
+No, no, better than that."
+And then she smiled, and Mary felt fear like she hadn't felt for a long time.
+There was something twisted in that smile.
+It just wasn't human.

 A bright light shot out of the stick and struck Mary, knocking her unconscious.
 The technician, Amelia Bagshot, witch and sister to Bathilda Bagshot, smiled happily.
 There were two babies growing in Mary's stomach.